 Some of the most compelling images of all time have been taken by sports photographers.
 Whether you're a fan or not, it's not hard to argue that triumph and defeat make for pretty solid subjects when you're capturing the world.

 Not all of us are out there photographing Muhammad Ali's victorious taunting of Sonny Liston.
 Sometimes we just need to rush to our niece's first softball game after work and be ready to capture the look on her face after she swings and makes contact.
 However, there is a fair amount of crossover in the technique and equipment, no matter the price of the ticket.
-First, let's talk a little about the equipment that may give you the upper hand, then we'll talk a little about technique.
+We'll talk a little about the equipment that may give you the upper hand, and we'll talk a little about technique.

-While we believe that shooting film is literally always going to be cool, going digital will be a safer bet in fast-paced sporting situations.
+While we believe that shooting film is always going to be cool, going digital will be a safer bet in fast-paced sporting situations.
 You'll want something that has a fast shutter speed in order to freeze the action of the scene, but first, let's talk about continuous shooting.

-Many modern cameras, DSLR or mirrorless, have a 'continuous shooting' feature.
+Many modern DSLR or mirrorless cameras have a 'continuous shooting' feature.
 This function gives the ability to take numerous exposures in quick succession, allowing you to 'Spray and pray,' or in other words—hold the shutter release down, take as many photos as you can and hope that you got the magic shot at that precise instant.
 This is incredibly handy when shooting sports because—well...sports happen quickly.
 That's not to say that you don't have perfect shutter timing, but if you're even a half-second late, you might miss that game-winning hit.

 The other aspect of capturing the game-winning moment is fast shutter speed.
 If you're a beginner, that means going off Full Auto mode and switching to either Sport, Shutter-Priority or Manual mode.
 A shutter speed of 1/500 or higher is necessary if you want to perfectly freeze time without any motion blur.
 Of course, there are some situations where you may want to convey some motion in your image.
 Don't be afraid to mix it up and try different things!

-Long Lenses and Big Apertures
+2. Use Long Lenses and Big Apertures

-In order to be able to use that fast of shutter speed, you're going to need more light.
+In order to be able to use that fast of a shutter speed, you're going to need more light.
 You can either bump up your ISO setting at the risk of introducing digital noise and grain, or you can use a wider aperture lens.
 Due to a pesky little problem we call physics, it's more difficult to have long telephoto lenses with ultrawide apertures.
 This difficulty unfortunately comes with a hefty weight and price increase above their smaller and darker counterparts.
 Thankfully we've got some used long telephoto lenses that fit the bill for much cheaper than new.

-Some of the professionals you see on the sideline of pro sporting events will be working with something like a 400mm f/2.8 from Nikon or a 600mm f/4 from Canon.
+Some of the professional photographers you see on the sideline of pro sporting events will be working with something like a 400mm f/2.8 from Nikon or a 600mm f/4 from Canon.
 Often times, these photographers will have two camera bodies- one with a telephoto and one with a shorter lens for when the action comes closer to them.
 Most of us don't have the budget for two matching camera bodies with lenses.
 For those of us just heading our company's kickball game, there are better options.

 In any case, for some of the best sports photos, you're going to want a telephoto lens to bring you closer to the action.
 Most of the popular camera brands offer 70-200mm f/2.8 zoom lenses.
 That's a wonderful start!
 They are typically lightweight enough to operate handheld, many offer image stabilization, and in most cases, you can add a 1.4x or 2x Teleconverter if you need more reach.
-Don't think you have to spend thousands of dollars on getting awesome shots, though.
+Don't think you have to spend thousands of dollars on getting the best shots, though.
 The photo below was taken with a Canon T3i and a 55-250 f/4-5.6 lens.
 Pretty awesome, huh?

 Now unless you've got arms like Dwayne 'The Rock' Johnson, you probably aren't going to want to hold a heavy telephoto lens for multiple hours of a sports game.
 At the very least, your arms will start to get tired and shaky.
 Granted, a quick shutter speed will help to eliminate blur from fatigued and wobbly arms.